About Kit-Bacon Gressitt

 Spawned by a Baptist creationist and a liberal social worker, I inherited the requisite sense of humor to survive family dinner-table debates and the imagination to avoid them.
 As a result, I’m a feminist writer, I support unrestricted access to affordable abortion and other reproductive health services, and I’m an LGBTQ rights advocate.
 I also birthed a child of color, who’s taught me a lot about white privilege and intersectionality.
 She’s smart.

 I recently wrote my way through an MFA, resulting in a narrative nonfiction manuscript with the working title, In Search of Ada: Family Myth, Feminism, and Dreams of Our Past.
 I’m represented by Amanda Annis, at Trident.
 And, I’ve taught Women’s Studies at California State University San Marcos.

 I’m also writing a series of essays inspired by my MFA research travels.
 The first can be read at The Missing Slate.
 And, I teach creative writing workshops.
 Poets & Writers awarded me two grants in 2016-17 to help fund public workshops at the Fallbrook Branch of the San Diego County Library, in collaboration with Friends of the Fallbrook Library.

 As a former Sunday political columnist at the San Diego North County Times, I won awards, a Pulitzer Prize submission, a fan club, and death threats from irate readers.
 The sales department loved me.
-More recently, I wrote book reviews for the paper, until the Union-Tribune gobbled it up.
+More recently, I wrote book reviews and author features for the paper, until the Union-Tribune gobbled it up.

 Today, the pocket gophers and hummingbirds keep me company while I write—yippee!